 Reader in Geochemistry

-I am a geochemist with over 20 years teaching experience.
+I am a geochemist with 30 years teaching experience.
 I have taught most flavours of geochemistry over the years, from Earth evolution through petrological applications, simple organic geochemistry, environmental and forensic geochemistry, ore genesis and exploration geochemistry, biogeochemical cycles, to both stable and radiogenic isotope geochemistry.
 I have particular expertise in elemental and stable isotope analysis of silicate rocks and minerals, but also waters, soils, dusts, and other environmental matrices.
 I have been Course Leader for Geology and for Environmental Science.

-The evolution of continents and the mantle input to granites (often severely underestimated, in my opinion).
-Sources and fractionation mechanisms of high Ba-Sr late orogenic granites, notably those of the British Caledonian province (with staff of BGS and NERC Isotope Geosciences Laboratory).
-Comparisons with sanukitoids and implications for Archaean tectonics and crustal evolution.
+The evolution of continents and the mantle input to granites (often severely underestimated, in my opinion): sources and fractionation mechanisms of high Ba-Sr late orogenic granites, notably those of the British Caledonian province.
+Comparisons with sanukitoids and implications for Archaean crustal evolution.

 More details of these are available on the Crustal Dynamics and Environmental Modelling & Monitoring research pages, respectively.